Work with Us

-Senior Hiker has high production values, a clean look and no commercial advertising.
-We partner with educational, environmental and wilderness organizations to support their programs through events, informational ads in the magazine, and links to their websites below.
+Senior Hiker has high production values, a clean look, and selective advertising.
+We partner with educational, environmental, and wilderness organizations to support their programs through events, informational ads in the magazine, and links to their websites below.
 Organizations interested in partnering with us should contact Editor Lisa Schoonmaker at [email protected]

 The Adirondack Mountain Club (ADK) is dedicated to the conservation, preservation, and responsible recreational use of the New York State Forest Preserve and other parks, wild lands, and waters vital to its members and chapters.